From CPD to advocacy: How Member Priorities Shifted in 2025

 5. Networking is valued, but not universally compelling

 Networking appears frequently in free‑text responses, but rarely as a primary reason for belonging.
-Instead, it reinforces value when other fundamentals are working well.
+Instead, for most associations, it reinforces value when other fundamentals are working well.

 Industry members describe networking pragmatically - to share knowledge, access peers and understand how others are responding to similar pressures.
 Professional members speak more about connection, collegiality and reducing isolation.